dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 The main technique to note here is that the deletion occurs by Lift calling the `() =>{ e.delete_!}` funtion registered with the 'Yes' link.
-This function forms a closure around the event instance that the user is wanting to delete, and when executed calls the `Mapper.delete_!` function on that instance.
+This function forms a closure around the event instance that the user wants to delete, and when executed calls the `Mapper.delete_!` function on that instance.

 ## Summary
 Hopefully this has given you a strong enough starting point from which you can start to build your own CRUD forms.
-Please feel free to copy and past the example files given here

-After using this technique a couple of times
+After using this approach a couple of times
 I suspect you'll find it easy enough and quick enough for it to become your default starting point for all future CRUD functionality.